 Cooking and following a recipe became more difficult, I decided that it was time for me to learn how to make the best Tourtiere recipe so that I could help my Grandma in this yearly tradition.

-Grandma and I made Tourtiere meat pie together for a few years until she was no longer able to take part, then I took over the role of Tourtiere maker for our Christmas eve family dinners.
+Grandma and I made Tourtiere meat pie together for a few years following her easy recipe until she was no longer able to take part, then I took over the role of Tourtiere maker for our Christmas eve family dinners.

 How to Make Tourtiere Meat Pie